All posts

 How New Block Can Help

-New Block Digital Agency is a Los Angeles-based, certified Minority Business Enterprise (MBE), Small Disadvantaged Business (SDB), Local Small Business Enterprise (LSBE), and Community Business Enterprise (CBE).
-We specialize in digital accessibility compliance, website quality assurance, and ADA remediation for government agencies and public-sector organizations in California.
+New Block Digital Agency is a Los Angeles-based, certified Minority Business Enterprise (MBE), Local Small Business Enterprise (LSBE), and Community Business Enterprise (CBE) specializing in digital accessibility compliance, website quality assurance, and ADA remediation for government agencies and public-sector organizations in California.

 Our government experience includes a completed Professional Services Agreement with Clean Power Alliance of Southern California, where we delivered comprehensive website QA, accessibility testing across mobile, tablet, and desktop, paid media UAT tracking, ADA compliance services, and template consistency auditing.

 We understand California public agency procurement.
-We understand the DOJ’s 2024 Title II rule.
+We understand the DOJ’s 2024 Title II rule and the April 2026 extension.
 We understand WCAG 2.1 AA.
-And we know how to move fast when a federal deadline is approaching.
+And we can help you build a realistic, documented remediation program before your 2027 or 2028 deadline.

-New Block Digital Agency LLC · Los Angeles, CA · UEI: GYZUTFFCZNE1 · MBE · SDB · LSBE · CBE
+New Block Digital Agency LLC · Los Angeles, CA · UEI: GYZUTFFCZNE1 · MBE · LSBE · CBE

 Related Posts